 With summer over and holiday season on the horizon we want to make sure not to bury our sense of healthy eating under our new fall sweaters.
-While this colder weather cries out for comfort food, we don’t have to allow these seemingly richer guilt pleasures get the best of you.
-Here are our 5 top recipe choices from our new book, The Micronutrient Miracle, that not only cool off your comfort food cravings, but also heat up your ability to slim down this fall.
+While this cooler weather cries out for comfort food, we don’t have to allow these seemingly richer guilty pleasures get the best of you.
+Here are our 5 top recipe choices from our most recent book, The Micronutrient Miracle, that not only cool off your comfort food cravings, but also heat up your ability to slim down this fall.

 - Sautéed Brussels Sprouts: Most people make a face when you mention Brussels sprouts, but you may want to give them another try based on new research showing their ability to burn fat.
 These little green fat-fighting machines contain indole-3-carbinol, which increases production of a hormone called adiponectin, which tells your body to burn stored fat for fuel.
 Think of them as little green fat-burning machines!
 They are also a good source of the mighty metabolism booster magnesium.
 Low levels of this essential mineral impairs one’s ability to use glucose for fuel, instead storing it as fat!
 Correcting any possible magnesium deficiency stimulates metabolism!
 Sautee or bake with fresh garlic and not only will the sensational smell warm you this fall, but the garlic will aid in keeping you immune system hot as the season begins to cool.